computri/geometric_cp/README.md

 ## 🚀 Usage

 This project supports running experiments from the paper using different conformal prediction schemes.
 All experiments assume environment variables and checkpoints have been properly set up (see [Setup](#-setup)).
+Make sure you `cd` into the appropriate experiment folder (image, pointcloud) from which to run the programs.

 ---

-### 🔁 Robustness Experiments
+### 🔁 Image Robustness Experiments

 Use `cp.py` for evaluating robustness under different canonicalization settings (i.e. Table 3, 6-9):